grupomoccai/AneuSI/README.md

 ## Description

-AneuSI (Aneurysm Surface Isolation) is a command line tool for isolating the aneurysm dome and its neighboring vessels from the artery tree in 3D surfaces models of intracranial aneurysms.
+AneuSI (Aneurysm Surface Isolation) is a command-line tool for isolating the aneurysm dome and its neighboring vessels from the artery tree in 3D surface models of intracranial aneurysms.
 This tool receives the .vtk files corresponding to the surface model of the aneurysm, its centerlines and its neck polygon as inputs, and gives the isolated model surface as a .vtk PolyData file.
+> **Note**: AneuSI was specifically developed around the data structure and centerline conventions of the AneuriskWeb database.
+Extending its application to other datasets requires adapting the input handling and spatial reference logic to align with the target database's format.

 <img width="1277" height="853" alt="figura_isolation" src="https://github.com/user-attachments/assets/18ba2b8f-3bdb-481a-97fb-f3bdf1942aca" />